Lose weight! Get fit! Start saving!

 - ‘Sweeping’ any spare change into a savings or investment account

-- Setting up a weekly or monthly standing order into an ‘occasional spending’ account
+- Setting up a weekly or monthly standing order into an ‘occasional spending’ account or future spending pots such as 'travel'; 'holiday' and 'car repairs'

 I wonder what small habits will you put in place this year to help your relationship with money?